CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/vegetation.rst

 Given lack of detailed knowledge of the drag coefficient diameter and stem density, there is effectively a single degree of freedom.
 We fix the diameter and density and use what is effectively an "effective stem density" that tries to take into account most of the spatial variation.
+In the past we have used stem densities of 20-30 per meter squared (lower) and 30-60 per meter squared (heavy) coupled with a drag coefficient of 0.26.
+You may also see legacy files where the stem density is much lower and the drag higher, but with the product on the same order of magnitude (for instance 8 stems/m^2 and drag 1.13).
+We believe that the stem density O(10) is more correct.
+Using both high drag of 1.13 and stem density of say 80 will produce way too much dissipation, something you will quickly see if you try it.

-The template has formulas for effective density based on depth using high and low values only, consistent for the most part with the :cite:p:`university_of_california_davis_physical_2016` conclusion that most Egeria densa grew between depths of 2m and -1m MLLW.
+At times when we don't have remote sensing, the template has included that attempt to fake effective density based on depth, using only one high and one low value, consistent for the most part with the :cite:p:`university_of_california_davis_physical_2016` conclusion that most Egeria densa grew between depths of 2m and -1m MLLW and assuming that density is higher in water that is less than 0.9m at low water.

 In areas where we have imagery, we use processed Normalized Density Vegetation Index from the Ustin lab at UC Davis.
-These are, we hope, representative, although we do not swap them out for particular years unless the role of vegetation pattern is the focus of investigation.
+More properly, these are modified mNDVI with more attention on the cusp of the red band and slightly lower values than ordinary mDVI.
+These are, we hope, representative systematically, although we tend to leave them in place across years unless vegetation pattern change is the focus of investigation and there is no mechanism at the time of writing for modulating them seasonally.
 The images give a good relative sense of density and have also been used to categorize vegetation.
-Each image is usually examined as a histogram, as the absolute value of NDVI relative to visual ground truth tends to drift.
-A "no vegetation" level is typically assigned for values less than a threshold around -0.05, but as you can see from the bin value -0.2 things were adjusted downward and we have noticed that in Clifton Court in particular submerged vegetation seems to be observed for NDVI lower than the "classic" low end values.
-High values are often NDVI > 0.2 but again the scale is shifted down a bit below.
-We do not bin or assign values in away that is much more specific than none-low-high or none-low-medium-high.
+Each image is usually examined as a histogram, as the absolute value of mNDVI relative to visual ground truth tends to drift.
+A "no vegetation" or zero density is typically assigned for values of mNDVI less than a threshold around -0.05, but we have included the example below where the bin value for the low veg category was adjusted downward to -0.2.
+In the inputs, high values are often assigned for NDVI > 0.2 but again the scale is shifted down a bit below.
+We do not bin or assign values in away that is more specific than none-low-high or none-low-medium-high.

 .. code-block:: console